PLN-team/PLNmodels/cran-comments.md

 ## Resubmission 3

-Removing RcppArmadillo from the Import field (ionly LinkingTo)
+Removing RcppArmadillo from the Imports field (only LinkingTo)

 ## Resubmission 2